-A lifelong peanut butter lover, Mark received his first lesson in handcrafted nut butter in 1999 while living in a rural farming community in Zimbabwe, where he was a Peace Corps Volunteer.
-Just after harvest, peanuts were roasted over an open fire and ground by hand between stones as coarse salt was added to taste.
-Some families added a touch of local honey to complement the salt and smooth out the texture.
+A lifelong peanut butter lover, our founder Mark received his first lesson in handcrafted nut butter in 1999 while living in a rural farming community in Zimbabwe, where he was a Peace Corps Volunteer.
+After harvest, peanuts were roasted over an open fire and ground by hand between stones as coarse salt was added to taste.
+Some families added a touch of local honey and fresh coconut oil to complement the salt and smooth out the texture.
 The deliciously fragrant, mouthwatering result was a revelation.
-Upon returning to the United States, Mark bought literally every brand of peanut butter he could find – dozens and dozens of brands – and nothing came even close to the fresh-roasted flavor he had experienced in Africa.

 The name “Big Spoon” is a tribute to Mark’s dad, Gary, of Kingsport, TN, where Mark and several generations of his paternal family grew up.
 One day, a six-year-old Mark walked into the family kitchen to find his dad having one of his favorite snacks – a big spoonful of peanut butter straight from the jar.
 Mark blurted out, “big spoon!” and the nickname stuck.
 To this day, Mark’s friends from Kingsport still call Gary “Big Spoon,” and well, there was no question about what he was going to name the nut butter business.